Shareef Cousin: Civil suit

 Cousin filed a civil suit against a number of employees of the police department and district attorney's office.
 He alleged a number of violations of his civil rights.
 He alleged that the prosecution withheld a number of exculpatory statements, coerced and intimidated Rowell, and took steps to prevent his own defense witnesses from testifying on his behalf by illegally detaining them.
 The courts ruled against him on the basis that prosecutors have absolute immunity.

+Aftermath

+Cousin was paroled for his other robbery convictions in 2005.
+In 2008, Cousin was arrested in Georgia and charged with committing identity and credit card fraud while working as a legal clerk at the Southern Center for Human Rights.
+Cousin had been employed at the center by the organization's president, Stephen Bright.
+Cousin later pleaded guilty to these charges.
+He admitted to stealing Bright's identity to obtain credit cards in his name and go on a $42,000 spending spree.
+Cousin was sentenced to 10 years in prison, with three years to serve.
+He was released from prison on July 28, 2011.